FTC Note: Alt Protein may be compensated through the links in the post below, but the opinions are our own.

 With Naked Pea, however, there is only one ingredient: Yellow Pea Protein.
 The powder is made exclusively from raw yellow peas that have been grown on environmentally-conscious farms in Canada and the United States.

-It’s a 100% dairy-free, gluten-free, and soy-free product, one that delivers a solid 27 grams of protein per serving.
+It’s a 100% dairy-free, gluten-free, and soy-free product, one that delivers a solid 27 grams of protein per serving (protein content).
 This includes all 9 amino acids essential for muscle growth.
-You even get 5.7 grams of Branch Chain Amino Acids (BCAAs), ensuring effective post-workout muscle repair with every serving.
+You even get 5.7 grams of Branched Chain Amino Acids (BCAAs), ensuring effective post-workout muscle repair with every serving.

 - 2 grams of carbs/sugar per serving